unrealwork/axibase-collector/jobs/examples/mysql/README.md

 ### Verify Metrics in ATSD

 * Login into ATSD
-* Click on Metrics tab and filter metrics by name 'oem.*'
+* Click on Metrics tab and filter metrics by name 'mysql.*'

 ![](images/mysql-metrics.png)